The 2026 Collection: Geometry in Plant‑Based Form

 Siren Mini Bud Vases

-I designed the Siren Mini Bud Vases as a study in movement — in both form and color.
+The Siren Mini Bud Vases are a study in movement — in both form and color.
 Each one carries a fusion of three tones that shift as the light changes.
 Made for single stems or a small cluster of blooms, they give even the smallest botanical a place to shine.

 Noriya Wall Vase

 Introducing Noriya.
-I designed this wall vase as an exploration of holding space — a soft, rounded form with a recessed lattice that invites stems, light, and shadow to settle in.
+Designed as a wall vase, this piece is an exploration of holding space — a soft, rounded form with a recessed lattice that invites stems, light, and shadow to settle in.
 It’s a small architectural moment, meant to feel both grounded and quietly expressive.
 Flowers are so often limited to vases and tables; Noriya lifts them into the room, letting botanicals live at eye level and become part of the wall’s rhythm.